HAWKSop/mini_react_proj/readme.md

 ## Contributions

 Feel free to contribute to any of my projects or provide feedback.
 Contributions are always welcome!
-Follow the [contribution guidelines](CONTRIBUTING.md) if available.

 ## Contact